shuckster/OBIS/README.md

 pnpm run debug:live
 ```

-At this point an express-server should be running, and a local bookmarklet will
+At this point a server should be running, and a bookmarklet that points to it
-have been built in `dist/` that points to it.
-Click it after logging into your
-HSBC UK account.
+will have been built in `dist/`.
+Create a bookmark based on this bookmarklet,
+and click it after logging into your HSBC UK account.

+As the procedure hosts OBIS via localhost it should bypass the CORB check.

 ## Is it safe?